-- 11. Applications should be made by midday on 7 October 2022, by e-mail to mentoring@cornerstonebarristers.com.
-Successful applicants will be informed by e-mail by 28 October 2022. - 12.
+- 11. Applications should be made by the end of 11 October 2024, by e-mail to mentoring@cornerstonebarristers.com.
+Successful applicants will be informed by e-mail by 28 October 2024. - 12.
 We expect to be able to offer approximately 70 places on the Mentoring Scheme.